tjarvenpaa/netmonitor_training/lab2/lab2.md

 ## Task

-Observium is showing an alarm.
-Investigate the alarm with observium and fix the device configuration if necessary.
+Observium is showing three alarms that are connected to the same fault.
+Investigate the alarm with observium and fix the device configuration as needed.
 Use Nokia SR Linux documentation to help with the commands.

 ## Cleanup
 After the lab is done remember to destroy the lab with command `./destroy.sh lab2`